gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 </p>
 ```

-By setting a line-height for the big element, we increase the overall height of the line box, providing enough room to display the big element without overlapping any other text and without changing the line-height of all lines in the paragraph.
-We use a value of 1em so that the line-height for the big element will be set to the same size as big’s font-size.
-Remember, line-height is set in relation to the font-size of the element itself, not the parent element.
+By setting a `line-height` for the `big` element, we increase the overall height of the line box, providing enough room to display the big element without overlapping any other text and without changing the `line-height` of all lines in the paragraph.
+We use a value of `1em` so that the `line-height` for the `big` element will be set to the same size as `big`’s font-size.
+Remember, `line-height` is set in relation to the `font-size` of the element itself, not the parent element.
 The results are shown in Figure 7-43.

 // 7-43